unparalleled-js/docs-1/connectors/wrike/search-tasks-action.md

 # Wrike - Search tasks action

 This action retrieves a list of tasks that matches your search criteria.
-Only records in your Wrike instance that matches all the criteria will be returned.
+Only records in your Wrike instance that match all the criteria will be returned.
 A maximum of 100 tasks can be retrieved per job.

 ![Search tasks action](/assets/images/connectors/Wrike/search-tasks-action.png)
 *Search tasks action*